Automotive Exterior Parts Coating Automation

 FAQ

-Depending on substrate, preparation may include cleaning/degreasing, flame treatment, plasma treatment, adhesion promoters, or conductive primers.
-The appropriate method is determined during the feasibility assessment.
+Depending on the substrate and paint system, preparation may include cleaning, static elimination, flame treatment, plasma treatment, adhesion promoters, or primer application.

-Typically 10-14 weeks after design approval, depending on surface preparation requirements, coating complexity, and integration scope.
+Typical deployment is 10-14 weeks after design approval, depending on surface preparation, booth integration, coating complexity, and production volume.

 Next Paths